Appetizer Addiction

 • Knife and chopping board

 The process is simple and quick.
-You throw all the ingredients in a food processor and pulse until you get the desired consistency.
-I prefer a finer texture because I feel that way, you get more out of it.
+Place all the ingredients in a food processor and pulse until you get the texture you like.
+I prefer a finer texture because it spreads well and you get a bit of everything in each bite.
+If you want it creamier, add a little more oil and process a little longer.

-Black olives, capers, fresh parsley and olive oil in the food processor bowl.
+Black olives, capers, parsley and olive oil in a food processor before blending.

 • As a spread on crostini or a fresh French baguette